-The gypsy moth has been a costly and persistent problem in Massachusetts since its introduction in 1869.
-This invasive pest causes tree defoliation through its spring feeding in the caterpillar life stage.
+The gypsy moth has been a costly and persistent problem in Massachusetts since 1869 when it was first found in Massachusetts.
+This invasive pest causes tree to loose their leaves during its spring feeding in the caterpillar life stage.

 Guide Gypsy Moth in Massachusetts